puppetlabs/puppet-docs/source/pe/2.0/console_classes_groups.markdown

 There are many ways to compose these classes, and you'll have to decide based on how your own collection of modules works.
 Some possibilities:

-* Create many non-overlapping classes such that any node will only have one class assigned to it
+* Create many non-overlapping classes, such that any node will only have one class assigned to it.
 * Create several separated "levels" of classes --- a "base" layer, a layer for role-specific packages and services, a layer for application data, etc. This way, each node can get the base class for its own OS or machine type, but use the same application classes as some other quite different node.

 Wrapper classes are also necessary for working with [parameterized classes][paramclass] --- you can declare parameters in nodes and groups, then have your wrapper classes pass them through when they declare each smaller class.